 He was born April 8, 1955 in Richwood, WV a son of the late Roy and Ruth King Radcliff.

 In addition to his parents he was also preceded in death by brothers, James “Pooch” and Randy; sisters, Vada Radcliff, Wave Garnett, and Jean Cogar.

 He was a construction worker, pipe layer and mechanic.
 He loved to work on old cars.
 He loved life.
 He loved everybody and never met a stranger.
 He would give anybody anything he had.
 He was a good man, good friend and neighbor.

 He is survived by his loving wife of 36 years Karen “Susie” Mowery Radcliff; his son, Shawn and wife, Laura; his three grandchildren that he loved with all of his heart, he was there gramps; Patrick, Hannah and Gage Radcliff; brothers, Bob of Nettie, WV, Bill and wife, Velma of Cleveland, OH and Mike and wife, Robin of Richmond, VA; sisters, Rosie Hissam and husband, Larry of Buckhannon, WV, Cathy Meadows and husband, Carless of Canvas, WV and Pam Myers and husband, Bobby of Gassaway, WV.

 Service were at 1 p.m.
 Saturday, April 5, 2014 at Richard M. Roach Funeral Home, Gassaway with Pastor David Gunter officiating.
 Burial was in the Sugar Creek Cemetery, Gassaway.

-Friends called two hours prior to the service at the funeral home.
+Friends may call three hours prior to the service at the funeral home.